No Agent, No Problem!

 Share, share, that’s fair

 Since I’ve been living this research for the past six months (years?), I’m sharing with you all the current info on open publishing houses that I have garnered.
 My hope is you won’t pull out as much hair as I have (and perhaps spew fewer bad words).
-I’ve spent hours/days/weeks on this list, and I hope you find it as helpful a resource as I do.
+I’ve spent days/weeks on this list, and I hope you find it as helpful a resource as I do.
 I refer to it constantly.

 You’ll notice many are small presses–but by no means lesser.
 (It makes sense, right?
 Larger houses are more well-known so more people submit to them, almost forcing them to go agent only.
 There are only so many hours in a day to open pitch emails.)